A complete overview of predictive analytics in healthcare

 How predictive analytics works in healthcare

-The journey of predictive analytics in healthcare is categorized into four stages:
+The journey of predictive analytics in healthcare involves four stages:

 These stages empower users, whether they’re on the front lines of care or analyzing data in an office.
 For example, a provider may reference a list of helpful questions for the at-risk pre-diabetic patient sitting in front of them.
 A data scientist may build a model that transforms care delivery in a hospital’s oncology unit.
 In fact, many teams across the care continuum can benefit from predictive analytics.